wesk124/redis_on_xen/README.md

 ver.10-08-2016: finish calculation of average and standard deviation

+ver.
+10-17-2016: finish iteration of experiment

 ## TODO

-1. IP configuration for variable number of vm;

-2. Can do user defined command of benchmark if necessary.
+1. finish calculation of mean and standard deviation of each iteration.